OUR MISSION INVOLVES YOU

 Northeast Alabama’s philanthropic partner since 1999

-Each year we receive $1 - 2 million in gifts from thousands of donors which include the following entities: corporate partners, individuals, families, not-for-profits organizations, cities, State of Alabama, and the federal government.
+Each year, we receive $1 - 2 million in gifts from thousands of donors, which include the following entities: corporate partners, individuals, families, not-for-profit organizations, cities, the State of Alabama, and the federal government.

-Distribute more than $1.5 million in grants and scholarships and charitable expenses each year
+Distribute more than $1.5 million in grants scholarships, and charitable expenses each year

 Maintain National Standards

 Maintain Guidestar Platinum Level - only 8K of the 2.7 million not-for-profit organizations in Guidestar’s database have the Platinum Seal